chrede88/home-ops/docs/rook-ceph.md

           parameters:
             region: us-east-1
 ```
 Almost all the values defined in this chart are the defaults.
-I'll added them so I can more easily go back and see the setup.
+I've added them so I can more easily go back and see the setup.
-I've set the `dashboard.port` to 8080 instead of the default 8443, mostly because 8443 reminds me of `https` which is disabled (by setting `dashboard.port: false`).
+I've set the `dashboard.port` to 8080 instead of the default 8443, mostly because 8443 reminds me of `https` which is disabled (by setting `dashboard.ssl: false`).

 Some of the pods need to run in a privileged state.
-Therefore I need to kubernetes to bypass the normal admission policies for the `rook-ceph` namespace.
+Therefore I need to tell Kubernetes to bypass the normal admission policies for the `rook-ceph` namespace.
 This can be done by adding a label to the namespace definition:

 ```yaml
 # /cluster/kubernetes/rook-ceph/rook-ceph/namespace.yaml